LukeElrod/AutoConfirm/readme.md

 ## Overview

-AutoConfirm is a World of Warcraft addon that automates confirmations for common popups, including abandoning quests, replacing enchantments, and rolling on bind-on-pickup loot.
+AutoConfirm is a World of Warcraft addon that automates confirmations for common popups, including accepting quests, completing quests, abandoning quests, replacing enchantments, and rolling on bind-on-pickup loot.
 It helps streamline gameplay by reducing repetitive clicks.

 ## Installation